 The Financial Services and Markets Act 2023 ("FSMA 2023"), among other things, lays the institutional and procedural foundations for divergence from the EU acquis, and makes limited policy changes to wholesale markets, insurance and securitisation regulation.
-The following aspects of FSMA 2023 seek to provide a redrawn UK regulatory framework: (i) FSMA 2023 establishes a framework to revoke EU law relating to financial services, and enables HM Treasury, the Financial conduct Authority (the "FCA") and the Prudential Regulation Authority (the "PRA") to replace it with legislation and regulatory rule sets to deliver a comprehensive FSMA model of regulation; (ii) a new Designated Activities Regime to address the status of regulation of certain activities or products that are regulated by retained EU law but not FSMA 2000 regulated activities; (iii) FSMA 2023 will introduce changes to the regulatory framework applicable to Financial Market Infrastructures and bestows on the Bank of England, rule-making power relating to central counterparties and central securities depositories, and on the FCA, rule-making power relating to data reporting service providers; (iv) FSMA 2023 provides for HM Treasury to make changes to domestic legislation necessary to ensure that mutual recognition agreements related to financial services can be fully implemented; and (v) new measures to increase the FCA and PRA's accountability and enhance relationships with government and stakeholders.
+The following aspects of FSMA 2023 seek to provide a redrawn UK regulatory framework: (i) FSMA 2023 establishes a framework to revoke EU law relating to financial services, and enables HM Treasury, the Financial conduct Authority (the "FCA") and the Prudential Regulation Authority (the "PRA") to replace it with legislation and regulatory rule sets to deliver a comprehensive FSMA model of regulation; (ii) a new Designated Activities Regime to address the status of regulation of certain activities or products that are regulated by assimilated law (law and regulation derived from EU law that was retained in the UK when the UK left the EU single market, by virtue of the European Union (Withdrawal) Act 2018 (as amended) (EUWA) and now forms part of UK law) but not FSMA 2000 regulated activities; (iii) FSMA 2023 will introduce changes to the regulatory framework applicable to Financial Market Infrastructures and bestows on the Bank of England rule-making powers relating to central counterparties and central securities depositories, and on the FCA rule-making powers relating to data reporting service providers; (iv) FSMA 2023 provides for HM Treasury to make changes to domestic legislation necessary to ensure that mutual recognition agreements related to financial services can be fully implemented; and (v) new measures to increase the FCA and PRA's accountability and enhance relationships with government and stakeholders.
 These include the addition of a secondary competitiveness and growth objective for the FCA and the PRA, and the addition of a new regulatory principle for both the FCA and PRA relating to achieving the UK's net zero emissions target, which could have a material impact on future regulation of capital and assets.

-The Retained EU Law (Revocation and Reform) Act 2023 (the Brexit Freedoms Act), which also received royal assent on 29 June 2023, establishes a framework for the repeal of non-financial services retained EU law and provides for the abolition of the supremacy of retained EU law and general principles of EU law interpretation.
-This will end the special status that retained EU law (including relating to financial services) has on the UK statute book.
-The Brexit Freedoms Act also provides and modifies a number of powers relating to the ability of a Minister of the Crown (or similar) to amend retained EU legislation.
-It treats all retained direct EU legislation as equivalent to domestic secondary legislation and be subject to amendment in the same way as secondary legislation.
+The Retained EU Law (Revocation and Reform) Act 2023 (the Brexit Freedoms Act), which also received royal assent on 29 June 2023, establishes a framework for the repeal of non-financial services assimilated law and provides for the abolition of the supremacy of assimilated law and general principles of EU law interpretation.
+This includes giving UK regulators full control over the process of moving retained EU law from the UK statute books into the regulatory rulebooks, and is resulting in gradual amendments to UK regulation.
+The Brexit Freedoms Act also changed the name and status of retained EU law - which becomes "assimilated law" in the UK.
+The Brexit Freedoms Act also provides and modifies a number of powers relating to the ability of a Minister of the Crown (or similar) to amend assimilated legislation.
+It treats all retained direct EU legislation as equivalent to domestic secondary legislation and as subject to amendment in the same way as secondary legislation.

 FSMA 2023 and the Brexit Freedoms Act are framework legislation for the UK government to make further policy changes and diverge from EU law in the coming years.
-As is common with financial services regulation, the applicable changes to different firms are likely to come into effect over a long period and require a change management programme to identify and implement relevant changes.